Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/deployment/_index.md

   5. User logs in to the _Agora-VM-Client_ Azure virtual machine.
   6. After login the _Agora-VM-Client_ PowerShell scripts automatically run that configure the infrastructure, applications and CI/CD.
 These scripts will take some time to run.

-Once automation is complete, users can immediately start enjoying the Contoso HyperMarket experience.
+Once automation is complete, users can immediately start enjoying the Contoso Hypermarket experience.

 ![Deployment flow architecture diagram](./img/deployment_workflow.png)